how to cook marinated steak on the grill

 Thawing Steaks in the Microwave

 Also, as you don’t want the marinade leaking out, put them in a microwavable bowl and slightly open each sandwich bag.
 With using the reduced weight method for the microwave, I’ve never experienced that plastic bag odor or taste.
 Regardless, you can also remove all plastic and thoroughly wrap the steaks in paper towels.
-I have used both methods successfully.
+In this case, I have used both methods successfully.

 Thawing Steaks in Cold Water